TITLE 89: SOCIAL SERVICES

 2) Completion of Department required intake forms;

-3) Request of existing records regarding the child's need for services; and
+4) Request for existing records regarding the child's need for services; and

-f) The parent shall also be provided with notice regarding the uses and disclosures of HIPAA protected health information that will be collected and maintained for service delivery, and the rights provided by HIPAA with respect to that information, as set forth in 45 CFR 164.520.
+f) The parent shall also be provided with notice regarding the uses and disclosures of personally identifiable information that will be collected and maintained for service delivery, and the rights provided by FERPA with respect to that information.